Skip to content

 uvx --from requests python -c "import requests; print(requests.__version__)"

-1. Working on a specific project?uv run
+1. If you’re working on a specific project → uv run

-2. Need access to project dependencies?uv run
+2. If you need access to project dependencies → uv run

 Learn More